garciaalvaro/post-meta-controls/README.txt

 = Setting - Date Range =

-The following are all the available options for a Setting - Date Range.
+The following are all the available options for a **Setting - Date Range**.

 	$date_range = array(
 		'type'            => 'date_range', // Required.